Kasmirsingh/Aztec-Sequencer-Node/README.md

 ## 10. Sync Node
 After entering the command, your node starts running, It takes a few minutes for your node to get synced.

-* Check the latest synced block number of your sequencer:
+* Check the latest synced block number of your sequencer by oppening it into the new screen:
 ```
 curl -s -X POST -H 'Content-Type: application/json' \
 -d '{"jsonrpc":"2.0","method":"node_getL2Tips","params":[],"id":67}' \